 With a ridiculous 80-hour battery life and improved ergonomic design, the Major IV’s are an awesome update from Marshall.
 Not only do they look the part with that iconic logo adorning each ear, but they also have amazing high end clarity and ‘roaring’ bass, so they’re perfect for music nerds as well as everyday listeners.
 Marshall has included Bluetooth 5 in this latest model for a better connection, so if you want to listen to music on the go then these are a no brainer.

 If the guitarist you’re buying for is anything like us, they’ll be partial to an effects pedal or two.
 Or twenty.
 Help bring some order to their life with the Pedaltrain Classic Pro pedalboard - one of top picks for the best pedalboards out there.
 This 'board provides a dedicated base on which the player can store and transport their pedals, thanks to a handy included carry case.
 It’s not the most glamorous gift for guitar players, but it’s one they’ll be glad to receive.

-With up to 3 hours of looping time, this compact little number from Boss is really a band in a box.
-The in-built rhythm guide is a godsend for practicing your timing, and 99 onboard memories mean you’ll never forget that next Grammy-winning riff.
+With up to 13 hours of looping time, this compact little number from Boss is really a band in a box.
+The in-built drums are a godsend for practicing your timing, and 99 onboard memories mean you’ll never forget that next Grammy-winning riff.
 Boss even includes a USB output to backup your recordings, and an AUX input for when you fancy looping part of your favorite song to jam along to.

 Squier's take on the Fender's classic 70's Telecaster Thinline guitar brings iconic looks and sound to the table at an unbelievably low price point – this would make an ideal first electric guitar.
 With a white pearloid scratchplate, finely carved f-hole and Squier-embossed humbuckers, Squier's version of the guitar certainly looks the part.
 Sound-wise, there's plenty of versatility here, delivering bags of punch and a nice open mid-range.